newjersey/feedback-widget/README.md

 ### User flow

 1. _Rating_: At the bottom of a webpage, the widget asks user to rate their experience of the page with "Yes" and "No" buttons.
 Upon clicking an option, the rating is saved to a Google Sheet and Google Analytics (page URL, datetime, and selection).
-Note: If you want to save ratings _without comments_ to Google Analytics only, provide the `only-save-ratings-to-analytics="true"` attribute value.
+Note: See `only-save-rating-to-analytics` attribute below for customization.
 2. _Comment_: Widget asks user to optionally share feedback in a free text field.
 Upon submitting, this text is recorded to Google Sheets.
 Note: Users often have specific questions about their situation rather than feedback.
-To direct users to your contact page, provide its URL via the `contact-link` attribute.
+Note: See `contact-link` attribute below for customization.
 3. _Email_: Widget asks user to optionally share their email to join a user testing group.
 Upon submitting, this email is recorded to Google Sheets.

 ### Spanish content